jpamental/variable-fonts/_resources/article-variable-fonts-responsive-design.md

 author: Nick Sherman
 link: http://alistapart.com/blog/post/variable-fonts-for-responsive-design
 ---
-Nick Sherman’s 2015 article for A List Apart outlined the need for, and presaged the arrival of, variable fonts.
+A 2015 _A List Apart_ article outlining the need for, and presaging the arrival of, variable fonts.